 Six tips for a pest free summer in Arizona

-We might not be looking forward to the heat, but a lot of insects don’t seem to mind at all.
+We might not enjoy the hotter summer days, but a lot of insects don’t seem to mind at all.
 So, make sure that pests don’t make themselves at home in your home.
 Here are six tips from the Alpha Pest Control team to help you rid your home of pests so you’re ready for the summer in Arizona.

 - Keep your yard tidy.
 Spend an early morning or two doing a bit of clean up around your yard.
 Remove items that are stacked against the house because they could be hiding places for pests like spiders and scorpions.
 Also, keep your Bermuda grass cut short.
 Longer grass can attract ants, crickets and roaches.
 Not exactly what you’d like to discover when walking barefoot through your lawn!

-- It’s always a good idea to not overwater in Arizona.
+- It’s never a good idea to overwater your yard in Arizona.
 It is the desert after all.
 But did you know that moisture can attract insects?
 That’s especially true with standing water.
-That can really draw mosquitos to your yard, even if it’s just a small amount of water.
+That can really draw mosquitoes to your yard, even if it’s just a small amount of water.

-- Speaking of mosquitos, we’ve found a really effective way to keep them at bay.
+- Speaking of mosquitoes, we’ve found a really effective way to keep them at bay.
 We place a black “mosquito bucket” in an inconspicuous place in your yard.
-Mosquitos are attracted to the mixture of water and alfalfa in the bucket, so they lay their eggs there, but the eggs won’t hatch, which means the mosquitos can’t reproduce.
+Mosquitoes are attracted to the mixture of water and alfalfa in the bucket, so they lay their eggs there, but the eggs won’t hatch, which means the mosquitoes can’t reproduce.
 It’s an all-natural way to reduce a mosquito population and greatly reduce the use of insect repellent when you’re outside.

 - A lot of people have sheds in their backyard for storage.
 Make sure that your shed is sitting on a foundation or cinderblocks.
 A shed that’s set directly on the ground can be a haven for pests like roaches, crickets, rodents and bees.
-One of our neighbors actually had a squirrel living under his shed, which we helped remedy.
-Because a random squirrel is funny in a Chevy Chase movie, but not something you want to deal with in real life.
+One of our neighbors actually had a squirrel living under his shed, which we helped relocate.
+Because a random squirrel is funny in a Chevy Chase movie, but not something you want to pop out of your backyard shed.

 - If there are pigeons in your neighborhood, make sure they don’t nest at your house.
 They are certainly a nuisance, and even worse, they carry disease.
 We use a couple of products to help keep pigeons at bay.
 One is a metal “spider” that attaches to your chimney.
-It keeps pigeons from roosting on your chimney, one of their favorite spots.
+It has thin, long curved arms that sweep over your chimney, preventing pigeons from roosting there.
 For places like columns, eaves or other spaces around your house where pigeons like to hang out, we use optical gel bird repellent.
 The areas have to be sanitized by the Alpha Pest team and then the bird repellents are strategically placed.
 To pigeons, the gel disks smell like fire and they won’t come near them.
 Pro tip: those stationary owls that you see from time to time on houses don’t work at all to scare away pigeons.
 Pigeons are smart enough to figure out quickly that the owl isn’t real.